BearDooks/code-learn/project.md

 *   Configure a basic database connection.

 ## Future Development Roadmap:
-1.  **User Authentication:** Implement full user signup, login, and profile management with backend integration.
-2.  **Lesson Features & Content:** Develop 2-3 complete, interactive lessons with explanations, code examples, and exercises that can run successfully.
+1.  **Lesson Features & Content:** Develop 2-3 complete, interactive lessons with explanations, code examples, and exercises that can run successfully.
-3.  **Code Editor & Execution:** Enhance the code editor, integrate with the backend for secure code execution, and provide automated feedback/testing.
+2.  **Code Editor & Execution:** Enhance the code editor, integrate with the backend for secure code execution, and provide automated feedback/testing.
-4.  **UI/UX Refinement:** Improve the overall visual design, responsiveness, and user experience of the application.
+3.  **UI/UX Refinement:** Improve the overall visual design, responsiveness, and user experience of the application.

 ## Current Progress:
 *   **Frontend Setup:** React with TypeScript, Bootstrap, React Router DOM.